Economy of Washington (state): Taxes

-The state of Washington is one of only seven states that does not levy a personal income tax.
+Until the passage of a millionaires tax in 2026, the state of Washington was one of only seven states that does not levy a personal income tax.
 The state also does not collect a corporate income tax or franchise tax.
 However, Washington businesses are responsible for various other state levies.
 One tax Washington charges on most businesses is the business and occupation tax (B & O), a gross receipts tax which charges varying rates for different types of businesses.

 Washington's state base sales tax is 6.5 percent which is combined with a local sales tax which varies by locality.
 The combined state and local retail sales tax rates increase the taxes paid by consumers, depending on the variable local sales tax rates, generally between 7.5 and 10 percent.
 As of March 2017, the combined sales tax rate in Seattle and Tacoma was 10.1 percent.
 The cities of Lynnwood and Mill Creek have the highest sale tax rate in the state at 10.4 percent.
 These taxes apply to services as well as products.
 Most foods are exempt from sales tax; however, prepared foods, dietary supplements and soft drinks remain taxable.

 An "ex" applies to certain select products such as gasoline, cigarettes, and alcoholic beverages.
 Property tax was the first tax levied in the state of Washington and its collection accounts for about 30% of Washington's total state and local revenue.
 It continues to be the most important revenue source for public schools, fire protection, libraries, parks and recreation, and other special-purpose districts.

 All real property and personal property is subject to tax unless specifically exempted by law.
 Personal property also is taxed, although most personal property owned by individuals is exempt.
 Personal property tax applies to personal property used when conducting business or to other personal property not exempt by law.
 All property taxes are paid to the county treasurer's office where the property is located.
 Washington does not impose a tax on assets such as bank accounts, stocks or bonds.
 Neither does the state assess any tax on retirement income earned and received from another state.
 Washington does not collect inheritance taxes; however, the estate tax is decoupled from the federal estate tax laws, and therefore the state imposes its own estate tax.